 1957

-You Send Me- Sam Cooke
+• You Send Me – Sam Cooke

 This was Sam’s crossover hit from gospel to pop.
 This was also Harold’s first studio arrangement.
-Falling in Love is an Battiste composition featured in the Sam Cooke documentary “Keep Movin’ On.”

-I’m Falling In Love
+• I’m Falling In Love – Sam Cooke

 1961

-I Know- Barbara George
+• I Know – Barbara George

 AFO’s second release featured 19-year-old Barbara George’s first outing.
 Her record went Gold.

-She Put the Hurt On Me- AFO’S second version
+• She Put the Hurt On Me – AFO’S second version

 Recorded in 1961, Prince La La was the first artist on AFO Records and this was his "hit."